API-200/api200/README.md

-# API-200 Self-Hosted
+# API 200 Self-hosted

-This repository contains the necessary files and instructions to self-host the API-200 application.
+This repository contains the necessary files and instructions to self-host the API 200 application.

+##  What is API 200 ?

+**One Gateway for All Your Third-Party Services!**

+✔️ One-Click API Setup:
+- Auth
+- Caching
+- Retries
+- Mocking
+- Response transform
+- Fallback responses

+✔️ Unified API Dashboard
+✔️ In-browser Swagger integration
+✔️ Import endpoints from OpenAPI and Postman
+✔️ Logs

+For more details check https://api200.co

 ## Prerequisites